 Kary Pfeil, the PreK-2 Professional Development Specialist, offers support for school districts and their partners to improve early childhood practice, instructional quality and transitions for young children.

 Through professional development and coaching, support is available in the following areas: appropriate teaching practices, curricular support, formative assessment and observational assessment, Pyramid Model practices, transition practices, school and out-of-school time continuation, and family engagement.
 The PreK-2 Professional Development Specialist also assists with the New Teacher Cadre training provided by ESU #1.

-As of September 2023, 11 districts or programs have received support including administrators, teachers, paraprofessionals, service providers, and childcare directors.
-In total, 96 participants have participated in training or services being offered.
-These supports were offered through professional development opportunities, coaching, leadership meetings, informational meetings, and classroom observations for a total of 286 hours of services.
+As of May 2024, 17 districts or programs have received support including administrators, teachers, paraprofessionals, service providers, and childcare directors.
+In total, 131 participants have participated in training or services being offered.
+These supports were offered through professional development opportunities, coaching, leadership meetings, informational meetings, and classroom observations.